Turns out billions of dollars aren't needed for G20 summits

 CNN reports, "Like most of their citizens have been doing in the era of self-isolation, the G20 leaders met over video.
 Photos from the session showed leaders all beaming into the session from their offices or homes … Canadian Prime Minister Justin Trudeau, who is self-quarantining after his wife tested positive for coronavirus, appeared from home."

-The Extraordinary G20 Leaders' Summit statement on COVID-19 arguably demonstrates a comprehensive discussion and concludes with the lines, "We stand ready to react promptly and take any further action that may be required.
+The extraordinary G20 leaders' summit statement on COVID-19 arguably demonstrates a comprehensive discussion and concludes with the lines, "We stand ready to react promptly and take any further action that may be required.
 We express our readiness to convene again as the situation requires."

 The leaders pledged to inject $5 trillion in fiscal spending into the global economy to blunt the economic impact of the pandemic.